sdss/mangadap/docs/templatelibraries.rst

 Adding new template libraries is relatively straight-forward.
 First, make sure the templates adhere to the :ref:`templatelibraries-input`.
-Then, you can either use the library be defining it programmatically, or by adding a new configuration file to the ``$MANGADAP_DIR/python/mangadap/config/spectral_templates`` directory.
+Then, you can either use the library by defining it programmatically, or by adding a new configuration file to the ``$MANGADAP_DIR/python/mangadap/config/spectral_templates`` directory.
 See the TemplateLibrary :ref:`templatelibrary-usage` and the